 Providers can also claim more NDIS funding for delivering their supports to people with disability who live in remote areas – up to 40 percent more for remote services and 50 percent more for very remote areas.

 Funding can also be claimed for extra travel by support workers and for a wider range of costs associated with travel.

-This encourages providers to deliver services in regional and remote areas and ensures more supports are available to people with disability living outside cities.
+This encourages providers to deliver services in regional and remote areas, and ensures more supports are available to people with disability living outside cities.

-You don’t have to be on an NDIS plan to go to an ACCHO for help and many of the affiliated clinics can help with all aspects of your life from housing to justice and advocacy.
+You don’t have to be on an NDIS plan to go to an ACCHO for help and many of the affiliated clinics can assist with all aspects of your life from housing to justice and advocacy.

 Some of these clinics can be registered NDIS providers, which can be helpful if your plan is managed by the National Disability Insurance Agency (NDIA) as you are required to use registered providers.

-If your plan is self managed or managed by your support coordinator, you can choose services provided by an ACCHO whether they are a registered NDIS provider or not.
+If your plan is self-managed or managed by your support coordinator, you can choose services provided by an ACCHO whether they are a registered NDIS provider or not.